 Put the policy in writing, display it prominently throughout the workplace, and ensure each employee has a copy.
 You should also update your employee manual accordingly.

-If you’re not sure which one is the best solution for your business, consider using one that has the flexibility to change overtime.
-Rippling allows you to easily toggle between its traditional software and PEO solutions, making it a great solution for businesses as they grow and scale.
+If your needs are likely to change as you grow, choosing a platform that can support both payroll software and PEO models can make it easier to adjust over time.
+Platforms like Rippling allow you to easily toggle between its traditional software and PEO solutions, making it a great solution for businesses as they grow and scale.

 With these tips in mind, learn about the top payroll statistics to better inform your refinement of your payroll process.